Redesigning the Setlary's Daily Auto Salary Cash-Out Experience

 • Complete Salary Breakdown – Displayed the total amount users will receive, while still maintain a detailed per-day breakdown.

-• Refining Copy & Reducing Jargon – Simplified language and opted for clearer wording to ensure users quickly understand the feature, collaborating closely with the Marketing team.
+• Refining Copy & Reducing Jargon – Simplified language and opted for clearer wording to ensure users quickly understand the feature for making informed financial decision, collaborating closely with the Marketing team.

 • UI Usability Improvement – Identified and resolved a usability issue where user mistakenly believed they needed to select specific days due to a design resembling radio buttons.
 Replaced it with a calendar-like card component, making the month and days more intuitive and visually distinct.